 In general, if you know the name of a command or a manual page, you can read it by executing man command.
 For example: man vi to read about the MIPS binary emulator.
-If you don't know the name of the command, or if man command doesn't find the manual page, you can search the manual page database by executing lookman something, where something is a likely word that might appear in the title of the manual page you're looking for.
+If you don't know the name of the command, or if man command doesn't find the manual page, you can search the manual page database by executing lookman something, where something is a word that is likely to appear in the title of the manual page you're looking for.
 For example: